 In 2010 we started looking into replacing our interior G4 halogen bulbs with LEDs, starting with expensive ($11) samples from the USA.
 Then we found a factory in Hong Kong with better G4 replacements for only $4.
 We found that the surface mount (SMD) 5050 LED chips did a good job, and they could be bought in a pleasant Warm White color.
 These G4 replacements are actually a small printed circuit disk with LED segments on one side and some electronics on the other.
 The pins to plug the disk in can come out of the side or out of the back, depending on what sort of fitting you have.

 Since they can put just about any base on whatever lights you want, things can get complex enough that you have to order through their sales team.
 We've found that Bill Deng is very responsive and really tries hard to accommodate whatever strange needs you might have.
-But remember that Lighting Matrix is a factory, not a retailer.
-They'll deal with us small guys, but they have no stock on hand, so it will take them a few days to make up your order before they can ship it to you.
+But remember that Lighting Matrix is a factory, not a retailer, so they don't like small numbers of parts.
+They'll sometimes deal with us small guys, but they have no stock on hand, so it will take them a few days to make up your order before they can ship it to you.
 Also, shipping costs from Hong Kong make it advisable to order stuff all at once, since DHL has a minimum price and LEDs don't weigh very much.